 The 3 phases of the diet:

 – The Introduction Phase.
-Here you add certain products from all the FODMAP groups back into your diet and keep track of any symptoms you’re experiencing.
+This phase lasts 8-10 weeks.
+Here you add certain products from all the FODMAP groups back into your diet very carefully and structured.
+You keep track of any symptoms you’re experiencing.
 In the end, this will give you a list of products you can and cannot eat.
 Once you’ve established that, you’re in the:

 – The FODMAP Way Of Life.
 This is the last phase of the diet.
 You know the products you are sensitive to and are avoiding those.
 All other FODMAP’s are included in your diet.
 This last part is very important!
-Since it’s a bad thing to actually be on an elimination diet for an extended period of time.
+Since it’s a bad thing to actually be on an elimination diet for an extended period of time (read on the find out more about that).
 Elimination diets are usually very restrictive, and it’s hard to meet your nutrient and fiber needs.
 Having a nutrient or fiber deficiency is not good for your health.
 So please don’t stay in the elimination phase!

-In the FODMAP way of life, it is important to try and challenge yourself to your food sensitivities every 6 months.
-Your intestinal lining renews itself every 3 days, and your gut microbes and gut health changes constantly.
-It could be, that a food sensitivity you have now, will not be present in 3 months.
+During the FODMAP way of life, it is important to try and challenge yourself to your food sensitivities every 6 months.
+Your intestinal lining renews itself every 3 days, and your gut microbes and gut health change constantly.
+It could be, that the food sensitivity you have now, will not be present in 3 months.
 It would be a shame if you never re-tested again, and never found out you could eat the foods again!